SwaroopGiri/AWS-SAP-C02-Notes/README.md

 There is no default SSL certificate in ELB, unlike what we have in CloudFront (*.cloudfront.net)

+Field-level encryption in cloudfront allows you to securely upload user-submitted sensitive information to your web servers

+S3 Cross Region Replication is great for serving dynamic content and Cloudfront is great for caching Static content at edge locations

+Resources serving as origin for cloudfront should be PUBLIC

+To prevent users from directly accessing exposed cloudfront origin, use custom HTTP headers and only let the services respond to requests with header sent by cloudfront

+You can also use security groups to only allow requests from cloudfront to prevent public access

+Cloudfront has origin groups for origin failover (primary/secondary) which can be cross region

+Cloudfront can also check response from origin and accordingly cache and display error web pages

 ## Cloudtrail

 You can configure CloudTrail to deliver log files from multiple regions to a single S3 bucket for a single account.

+Cloudtrail supports centralized logging from multiple regions

+Cloudtrail events are stored for 90 days by default.
+Log them to S3 and use athena to analyse older logs

+Cloudtrail insights is a paid service which analyses unusual activity in your account

+Don't confuse with guardduty.
+This is for unusual API activity within aws accounts where as guardduty checks for compromised services/instances by checking vpc flow logs, dns logs, etc

+Cloudtrail may take upto 15 minutes to deliver an event

+Cloudtrail cannot track queries made to rds

 ## Application Migration Service (MGN) or Server Migration Service (SMS)